Kalman Filtering over Fading Channels: Zero-One Laws and Almost Sure Stabilities: The Zero--One Laws

-The definition of tail events is as follows: \begin{definition} Let $\{\xi_k\}_{k\in\mathbb{N}}$ be a sequence of random variables, and ${\tilde{\mathcal{F}}_k}\triangleq \sigma(\xi_k, \xi_{k+1},\ldots)$ be the smallest $\sigma$-algebra generated by $\xi_k, \xi_{k+1},\ldots$.
-Then, $\mathcal{T}(\{\xi_k\}_{k\in\mathbb{N}})\triangleq \cap_{j=1}^\infty {\tilde{\mathcal{F}}_j}$ is called the tail algebra of $\{\xi_k\}_{k\in\mathbb{N}}$.
+The definition of tail events is as follows: \begin{definition} Let $\{\xi_k\}_{k\in\mathbb{N}}$ be a sequence of random variables, and ${\tilde{\mathcal{F}}_k}\triangleq \sigma(\xi_k, \xi_{k+1},\ldots)$ be the smallest $\sigma$--algebra generated by $\xi_k, \xi_{k+1},\ldots$ Then, $\mathcal{T}(\{\xi_k\}_{k\in\mathbb{N}})\triangleq \cap_{j=1}^\infty {\tilde{\mathcal{F}}_j}$ is called the tail algebra of $\{\xi_k\}_{k\in\mathbb{N}}$.
 If $\mathcal{A}\in\mathcal{T}(\{\xi_k\}_{k\in\mathbb{N}})$, then $\mathcal{A}$ is said to be a tail event of $\{\xi_k\}_{k\in\mathbb{N}}$. \end{definition}

-We still need to recall the concept of {\it strongly mixing}, which was first introduce in~\cite{rosenblatt1956central}, and then the zero-one law for strongly mixing random processes established in \cite{arato1973twenty}.
-Note that $\ast$-mixing implies strong mixing \cite{bradley2005basic}. \begin{definition} The sequence of random variables $\{\xi_k\}_{k\in\mathbb{N}}$ on a probability space $(\mathscr{S},\mathcal{S},\mu)$ is said to be strongly mixing if
+We still need to recall the concept of {\it strong mixing}, which was {first introduced} in~\cite{rosenblatt1956central}, and then the zero--one law for strong mixing random processes established in \cite{arato1973twenty}.
+Note that $\ast$-mixing implies strong mixing \cite{bradley2005basic}. \begin{definition} The sequence of random variables $\{\xi_k\}_{k\in\mathbb{N}}$ on a probability space $(\mathscr{S},\mathcal{S},\mu)$ is said to be strong mixing if

 where the supremum is taken over all $\mathcal{A}\in \sigma(\xi_1,\ldots,\xi_k)$, $\mathcal{B}\in\sigma(\xi_{k+n},\xi_{k+n+1}, \ldots)$ and $k \in\mathbb{N}$. \end{definition}